Powerful Knockoffs via Minimizing Reconstructability: Empirical results

 \subsection{Robustness on Gaussian designs}

 In Sections \ref{sec::reconstruction} through \ref{subsec::simgaussian}, we have assumed that we know the true covariance matrix $\Sigma$.
-In this section, we analyze the robustness of MVR, \tmaxent, and SDP knockoffs when $\Sigma$ is not known and is estimated using the same data used to run knockoffs, using one of three methods: Ledoit--Wolf estimation \citep{ledoitwolf2004}, the graphical lasso algorithm \citep{glasso2008}, and the maximum likelihood estimate of $\Sigma$ when $n > p$.\footnote{Note that we do not apply the graphical lasso in the case where $\Sigma$ is equicorrelated, since in this case, the precision matrix is fully dense and the graphical lasso algorithm failed to converge.} We let $Y\mid X \sim \mathcal{N}(X \beta, 1)$, and we use lasso coefficient difference statistics.
+In this section, we analyze the robustness of MVR, \tmaxent, and SDP knockoffs when $\Sigma$ is not known and is estimated using the same data used to run knockoffs, using one of three methods: Ledoit--Wolf estimation \citep{ledoitwolf2004}, the graphical lasso algorithm \citep{glasso2008}, and the maximum likelihood estimate of $\Sigma$ when $n > p$.
+We let $Y\mid X \sim \mathcal{N}(X \beta, 1)$, and we use lasso coefficient difference statistics.
 Figures \ref{fig:robustpower} (power) and \ref{fig:robustfdr} (FDR) show that MVR and \smaxent knockoffs control the FDR better than SDP knockoffs, especially in high-dimensional settings where the covariance has been estimated using shrinkage methods.
 None of our theory predicted this, but it at least indicates that the power improvement of MVR/\smaxent knockoffs over SDP knockoffs does not come at the expense of robustness.
 See the figure caption for more simulation details.